nus-sps/modules.sp3176/Chapter 5/Astro-Spectroscopy.md

 When the body is in thermal equilibrium, it emits as much energy as it absorbs, thus making a blackbody both a perfect absorber and emitter.

-The intensity of the electromagnetic energy emitted by a black body depends on the wavelengths (frequencies) and the body's thermal equilibrium temperature; the radiation it emits covers the entire range of the electromagnetic spectrum.
-The electromagnetic energy per unit volume per unit wavelength emitted by a black body at thermal equilibrium temperature $T$ is given by
+The intensity of the electromagnetic energy emitted by a blackbody depends on the wavelengths (frequencies) and the body's thermal equilibrium temperature; the radiation it emits covers the entire range of the electromagnetic spectrum.
+The electromagnetic energy per unit volume per unit wavelength emitted by a blackbody at thermal equilibrium temperature $T$ is given by
 $$
 u(\lambda,T)=\frac{8\pi hc}{\lambda^{5}}\frac{1}{\exp\left(\frac{hc}{k_{B}T}\right)-1}